paulrobertlloyd/paulrobertlloyd-content/articles/2019-01-19-slacks_new_logo.markdown

   locality: Brighton
   country_name: England
 summary: Slack has a new logo, and everyone hates it.
-photo:
+featured:
-  - url: /media/2019/019/a1/image.jpg
+  url: /media/2019/019/a1/image.jpg
   alt: The new logo for Slack.
 category:
   - design
   - brand_identity
-tags:
-  - featured
 accent_color: "#4a154b"
 ---